Yousaf sets out innovation strategy for economy – Daily Business

 “To seize the opportunities of our transition to a net-zero economy and the technological revolution we need a skills system fit for the future.”

-Jonathan Reynolds, Labour Shadow Secretary for Business and Industrial Strategy will be among the speakers the SCDI Forum.
+Jonathan Reynolds, Labour Shadow Secretary for Business and Industrial Strategy was among the speakers the SCDI Forum.
 Indro Mukerjee, CEO of Innovate UK, will deliver the keynote speech on Tuesday.